Syndica/sig/src/gossip/readme.md

 	    self.filters[index].add(hash)
 ```

-To build a vector of `GossipFilters` from a `GossipFilterSet`, each `GossipFilter` will need a bloom filter to represent a subset of the SignedGossipDatas, and a corresponding identifier mask which identifies the hash bits that each filter contains (using a variable called `mask`).
+To build a vector of `GossipPullFilters` from a `GossipPullFilterSet`, each `GossipPullFilter` will need a bloom filter to represent a subset of the SignedGossipDatas, and a corresponding identifier mask which identifies the hash bits that each filter contains (using a variable called `mask`).

 For example, the mask of the first filter would be `000`, the mask of the second filter would be `001`, the third filter would be `010`, ...